aubreyjonescreatives/react-node-full-stack-app/ReadMe.md

 # Your app will be deployed to production using some service like Heroku, Digital Ocean, etc.

-1. Download both files from Github and run them separately as separate files.
+1. Download this zipped file from Github and run them client and server files as separate files.
 You can see this app via your localhost

 # Additional Notes: